Mangbiang/Mangbiang/README.md

-- 👋 Hi, I’m @ Mangbiang Eide
+- 👋 Hi, I’m Mangbiang Eide
-- 👀 An aspiring safety, environment and food safety personnel
+- 👀 A safety, environment and food safety personnel
 - 🌱 I’m currently working as HSEQ Supervisor with Kainantu Support Services Limited, K92 Gold Mine
 - 💞️ I’m looking open to work with aspiring/experienced safety personnels
-- 📫 How to reach me ...
+- 📫 How to reach me .....

 <!---
 Mangbiang/Mangbiang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.